-Relative to these studies, our estimates of the average MPC of 0.11 is low.
-On the other hand, it is not much lower than the US-based study by Baker et al. (2020) of the impact of stimulus payments made in April when much of the country was in a state of lockdown.
-They find that each \$1 received resulted in increases in spending of 0.25 cents when their sample is weighted using the Current Population Survey.
-Coibion et al. (2020) find that only 15% respondents "mostly spent" their stimulus cheques.
-A crucial difference between our paper and these studies is that our data (Wave 4 of the Understanding Society COVID-19 study) was conducted during a period when the UK had come out of lock down and many social-distancing restrictions had been lifted.
-Despite this, estimated MPCs remain low.
-This suggests it is demand that is driving the low spending, rather than lockdown measures restricting supply.
-This reduced demand may reflect ongoing concerns about going out or reflect the prevailing uncertainty.
-Whatever the underlying cause of the low spending, our results then suggest that general measures to encourage consumer spending are unlikely to be effective while uncertainty is still prevalent.
+Second, our paper differs from much of the MPC literature in that we estimate MPCs in a time of a severe crisis, when MPCs may be different and when fiscal stimulus packages are most likely to be deployed.
+The crucial difference between our paper and the two others that measured MPCs in 2020 (Baker et al. (2020) and Coibion et al. (2020)) is that those two papers evaluate MPCs out of stimulus checks distributed during the first wave of infection when there were many restrictions on spending.
+In contrast, our data (Wave 4 of the Understanding Society COVID-19 study) were collected after the first wave of the pandemic, during a period when the UK had come out of lock down and many social-distancing, travel and commercial restrictions had been lifted.
+Despite this, our average estimated MPCs are low, even for low income groups.
+Our findings therefore suggest it is depressed demand that is driving the low spending, rather than lockdown measures restricting supply.
+This reduced demand may reflect ongoing concerns about going out or reflect the prevailing economic uncertainty.
+Whatever the underlying cause of the low spending, our results suggest that general measures to encourage consumer spending are unlikely to be effective while uncertainty is still prevalent.

-The remainder of this paper is structured as follows.
+Roadmap: The remainder of this paper is structured as follows.
 Section 2 discusses the Understanding Society COVID-19 Study and the MPC questions in the fourth wave of that Study.
-Section 3 discusses our results, focusing first on the extensive margin decision of whether to change spending, then on MPCs, and finally on uses of the payments other than spending.
-Section 4 concludes with a discusses of policy implications, and directions for further research.
+Section 3 discusses our results on spending, focusing first on the extensive margin decision of whether to change spending, then on MPCs.
+Section 4 presents results on the uses of the hypothetical payments that are not spent.
+Section 5 concludes with a discussion of policy implications.